THE ORIGINS

 full discussion.

-Ploss was largely misinterpreted.
+Ploss (1894) was misinterpreted by a student who rewrote his work after his death.
 He claimed phimosis to be the origin of routine male circumcision, he did not claim fertility to be of any great relevance apart from among fairly advanced lierate cultures.

 Bryk thought